bionumpy/bionumpy/README.rst

 A couple of things to note:

 * the `bnp.open` function understands that the `.fq` suffix means it's a fastq file and reads it as such.
-* the method `get_chunk()` on the File object will return chunks from the file (in this particular case, the file is so small that we only get one chunk).
+* the method `read_chunks()` on the File object will return chunks from the file (in this particular case, the file is so small that we only get one chunk).
 * the data from each chunk is delivered as an `npdataclass` where there is one array-like object for each field.
 This means that if we only care about the acutal DNA-sequences, we can operate on that on it's own.
 * in the above example, we could get the sequences as an NumPy-like object (a RaggedArray) like this: `fastq_entries.sequence`)